Table of contents

 That's why I believe it's better to start the other way around.

-- AUDIENCE – Define your target audience, ideally in a mind-map.
+- AUDIENCE - Define your target audience, ideally in a mind-map.
 This template can help you get started.
-Update and improve your avatar monthly or quarterly.
+Update and improve your avatar quarterly.
+Think about the business niche you're in and who your ideal customer really is.

 - CONTEXT - Think about where your avatar is spending his/her time.
 What type of content is working on those platforms?
 How can you make your content repurposable for every platform where you want to be?
 What tools can help you make your content contextual?